signalfx/Metrics.NET.SignalFx/README.md

 This assembly provides a mechanism to report the metrics gathered by Metrics.NET to SignalFx.

-Note: Versions 3.0.0 and above now target `.NET Standard 2.0`.
+Note: Versions 3.0.0 and above of this library now target `.NET Standard 2.0`.

 ## Sending Dimensions